Berwick (Columbus, Ohio)

 Berwick is a residential neighborhood located on the east side of Columbus, Ohio.
+It is one of the most unique neighborhoods in Columbus with mid-century homes, wide winding streets, and a "suburban" feel.
 Berwick is characterized by its warm nature and welcoming community atmosphere, as well as its diverse population, including significant numbers of African American and Jewish citizens.
-The median household income is higher than the state average at $51,048, and the average household net worth is $509,793.
-The median age of residents is 52.
+The median household income is higher than the state average at $84,173, and the average household net worth is $509,793.
+The median age of residents is 46.
 Notable Columbus citizens, including Heisman Trophy Winner Archie Griffin and Columbus Mayor Michael B. Coleman, have resided in the area.

 History

+Berwick is built on land owned by Emil Ambos, a Columbus businessman who purchased the land for his "pleasure ground."
 Homes started being built in Berwick in 1927.
-Within a few years of the completion of the project, the town experienced a population boom at the beginning of the 1950s.
+In 1932, the Berwick Construction Company began building the Berwick Golf Course, roughly from Berwick Ave. south to Scottwood Rd., with homes along the golf course.Within a few years of the completion of the project, the town experienced a population boom at the beginning of the 1950s.
+In 1955, the eastern part of the golf course was developed for additional housing.
+Berwick Elementary was built in 1956 at 2595 Scottwood Rd.